edave64/Doki-Doki-Dialog-Generator/docs/desktop/characters/simpleCharacters.md

 Images with filenames that start with numbers will be poses.

-Filenames for poses are structures like this:

-- A number.
-This is just to indicate the order of the poses.
-Poses with lower numbers in the tool will appear before those with higher numbers.
-- A text that identifies the style of the pose.
+So a very simple character might look like this:

+- a.png
+- b.png
+- c.png
+- 1.png
+- 2.png

+This will result in the following character:

+- 3 available heads (a.png, b.png, c.png)
+- No additional styles
+- One that doesn't have a name:
+- Has 2 static poses (1.png and 2.png)

+## Split poses

-- An l or r at the end, if these are part of a split pose.
-All poses with l or r at the end will be combined in the tool into one pose with left and right sides.
-The poses with l at the end will be available for the left side, poses with r at the end will be available for the right side.
+A file that starts with a number and ends with either l or r will be part of a split pose.
+Files with l will be used for the left side, files with r for the right.

-  If there is no l or r at the end, the pose will stand for itself, with no left or right halves.
+So with a few split poses, our character might look like this:

+- a.png
+- b.png
+- c.png
+- 1.png
+- 2.png
+- 3l.png
+- 3r.png
+- 4l.png
+- 4r.png

+This will result in the following character:

+- 3 available heads (a.png, b.png, c.png)
+- No additional styles
+- One that doesn't have a name:
+- Has 2 static poses (1.png and 2.png)
+- Has one split pose, with 2 images for the left side (3l.png and 4l.png) and 2 on for the right (3r.png and 4r.png)

+# Outfits

+Poses can be separated into different styles, representing different outfits.

+To do this, just add some text after the number in the pose name.
+Keep in mind that if there is an l or an r at the end, that will be interpreted as indicating a split pose, so take care to avoid any conflicts there.

 For example, a character folder might look like this: